mondeja/leptos-fluent/leptos-fluent/README.md

         initial_language_from_system_to_data_file: true,
         // Get the initial language from a data file.
         initial_language_from_data_file: true,
         // Key to use to name the data file.
-Must be unique per translations
+Should be unique per
-        // state instance.
+        // application.
 By default is `"leptos-fluent"`.
         data_file_key: "my-app",
         // Set the language selected to a data file.
         set_language_to_data_file: true,